by Ron Samuelson | January 1, 2008 11:10 am

 We all felt alive, bullet proof, immortal.
 We could drink before a shift, drink during a shift, and the after hours parties were legendary, sometimes with a wink and a nod from the local law enforcement that would pop in from time to time.
 It was a different age, a different time, and it was a lot of fun.
 And it probably would have been all right if it had passed.
 For some it did, they went on to have careers and families and mortgage payments.
 But for some of us, those days were just the beginning of a life style that was about to turn into a nightmare.

 In most cases, active alcoholism leads to failed relationships, failed dreams and failing health.
-Most alcoholics lose it all before they seek help.
+Most alcoholics lose it all before they seek help, but help is out there in the form of holistics rehab centers and other organizations.
 My case was no different, but I was lucky.
 I got desperate enough soon enough, and I had loving people in my life that cared enough to say the tough thing at the tough time, and I got help.
 But how many others do?

 The numbers don’t lie.
 All of the studies I found suggest that the restaurant industry is almost always first or second on the list of employed alcoholics/ drug addicts, alternating the top spots with the construction trade.
-The problem is obvious – easy access, cash in the pocket, and a complacent management attitude has contributed to the demise of many a waiter or bartender.
+Sadly, drug testing is very uncommon in these industries.
+I would urge any business owner in either of these sectors to search drug testing Manchester NH in order to help their employees get clean.
+The problem is obvious – easy access, cash in the pocket, and a complacent management attitude have contributed to the demise of many a waiter or bartender.
 For most of us, drinking was just “part of the job”, and we learned how to play hurt the morning after, just to prove that we didn’t really have a problem.
 Because if you showed up for work and did your job enthusiastically, where was the problem?

 This is not an easy problem to research, nor is it an easy problem to diagnose.
 My experience mirrors the facts that I could find; that most of those who truly need help rarely get it, and of those lucky enough to get help, few find life long freedom from their demons.
 And for employers, the problems are many.
 The estimated monetary damage from hangovers alone is staggering, let alone absenteeism, lack of productivity, theft and dereliction of duties.
 But this is more than a matter of dollars and cents.
 It is about our most cherished resource in this industry, our people.